RSS3-Network/gatewayflowcontroller/ReadMe.md

 This is a Traefik plugin, which controls the inbound traffic, useful for billing related requirements.

-We use this with the [Gateway](https://github.com/RSS3-Network/Gateway).
+We use this with the [Payment Processor](https://github.com/RSS3-Network/Payment-Processor).

-Or you can also develop your own billing backend.
+Or you can also develop your own processors.

 ## Questions